Texas Divorce Process

 Limitations of Divorce in Texas

-- Spousal maintenance is limited compared to other states.
+- Limited availability of long-term spousal maintenance compared to other states.

 Risks and Unexpected Problems